djsauble/api-generator/README.md

 on the raw data or historical analysis underlying them.

 As a developer this can help you intuitively understand the performance impact of making changes to a given tier.
-Tier 3 is the best place to be, generally speaking.
+Tier 3 is the best place to stay, generally speaking.

 ##### Tier 1 *Raw data*